-A collection of 360° equirectangular images (aspect ratio 2:1) of a facility, building or rooms, built in specialist software allowing the user to control the viewpoint of any space by using keyboard arrows, mouse or trackpad to look around the room and see 360 degrees of it (ceiling and floor included).
-The user should be able to move from room to room and interact with embedded content in hotspots.
+A collection of 360° equirectangular images (aspect ratio 2:I) of a facility, building or rooms, input into software allowing the user to control the viewpoint of any space by using keyboard arrows, mouse or trackpad to look around the room and see 360 degrees of it (ceiling and floor included).
+The user should be able to move from room to room and some Tours even embed hotspots of content for the user to interact with, view or hear.